morfino3/ffmpeg-laravel/README.md

 # Covid
-A simplified Laravel wrapper of PHP-FFmpeg based on Pascal Baljet's laravel-ffmpeg: for simple video conversion, thumbnail generation, resizing etc., utilizing FFMpeg's powerful open source library/tool that can decode and encode any video format to one another.
+A simplified Laravel wrapper of PHP-FFMpeg based on Pascal Baljet's laravel-ffmpeg: for simple video conversion, thumbnail generation, resizing etc., utilizing FFMpeg's powerful open source library/tool that can decode and encode any video format to one another.
 ## Requirements

 * PHP 7.4